Workers' Party of Turkey (2017): History

-First and Second TİPs in the 1960s and 70s
+First and second TİPs in the 1960s and 1970s

 The leaders of contemporary TİP claim that the party is a successor to the historical Workers' Party of Turkey, which was originally established by a small group of trade unionists in 1961, with the idea of sending workers' representatives to the Turkish Parliament.
-The first TİP organized and led by well-known Turkish Marxists such as its first chairman Mehmet Ali Aybar, ex-professors Behice Boran and Sadun Aren, and Mihri Belli not only introduced socialism in Turkish legal politics for the first time but also showed significant an electoral success in 1965 general elections by winning 15 MPs.
+The first TİP organized and led by well-known Turkish Marxists such as its first chairman Mehmet Ali Aybar, ex-professors Behice Boran and Sadun Aren, and Mihri Belli not only introduced socialism in Turkish politics for the first time but also achieved electoral success in 1965 general elections by winning 15 MPs.

 However, the combination of ideological differences and personal rivalries within the party led to its failure in the 1969 elections, and eventually, the party was disbanded by a court order in 1972 following the military coup of 1971.
 After the general amnesty in 1974, the party was legally re-established by Behice Boran in 1975.
 This second TİP could not match the popularity of the first one, and was once again banned after the military coup in 1980.
 Even though TİP was declared illegal by the military junta, it continued to operate secretly in exile.
 In 1987, it merged with the Communist Party of Turkey (TKP), to form a single organization, the United Communist Party of Turkey (TBKP).